Science suggests cannabis can ease withdrawal

 - Cannabis relieves withdrawal symptoms.
-Cannabis also provides relief from the withdrawal symptoms associated with opioid withdrawal such as: vomiting, abdominal pain, temperature changes, and tremors.
+Cannabis also provides relief from the withdrawal symptoms associated with opioid withdrawal such as: vomiting, abdominal pain, chronic pain, temperature changes, and tremors.

 - Cannabis protects the brain during withdrawal.
 Cohen also mentioned a process that kills off brain cells and occurs during opioid withdrawal called glutamate excitotoxicity.
 Glutamate is a neurotransmitter that is responsible for memory and cognitive function.
 During withdrawal, exotoxins enter the brain causing high levels of calcium to penetrate cell walls causing cell damage.
 Cannabis stops this process from happening and protects the brain.